 Contributed by Staff of Timberline Knolls

-It is difficult to overcome drug abuse and find passion for life again.
-Particularly, if drug abuse has been chronic and long standing.
+It is difficult to overcome drug abuse and find a passion for life again.
+Particularly, if drug abuse has been chronic and long-standing.

 Two categories of drugs exist in the world today: the first are used to restore and maintain health or sustain life, whereas the second category involves getting high, coping with the challenges of life, altering one’s universe and reality.

 On the street, the latter are known in terms of meth, cocaine, heroin, etc. In the pharmacy, they possess legal and legitimate names such as Adderall, Valium and OxyContin.

 Whilst the first group is there to help, the second group often leads to chronic drug abuse and the eventual disintegration of any semblance of a normal life.
 As recreational use turns into addiction, the user is robbed of his identity, relationships, passion for life, health, hope and, importantly, the future.

 Sobriety Isn’t Enough after Stopping Chronic Drug Abuse

 Separating an individual from their drug of choice is only half the goal in treatment.
 An identity and purpose are every person’s basic necessities.
 Prior to entering treatment, both were fairly clear: The person was an addict and their exclusive purpose in life was to sustain the status quo.
 Because sobriety creates a vacuum, therapy must work toward encouraging the person to feel good about themselves as well as restoring a desire to live.

 Learning and embracing the 12 steps of recovery is an extremely important aspect of positive self-acceptance.
 Understanding the lack of control over chronic drug abuse of a substance and surrendering to a higher power doesn’t abdicate power, it reinstates it.